-- 1.1.1 This Health Impact Assessment (HIA) has been prepared by Progress Planning on behalf of Westcombe Group, hereafter referred to as 'the Applicant', in support of an planning application to the London Borough of Richmond for erection of 2 storey and single storey extensions to the roof, an infill extension at ground floor level, façade improvements and change of use of the building to provide 89 residential units with associated landscaping, parking/refuse provision and external alterations at Kingston Bridge House, Church Grove, Hampton Wick. - 1.1.2 Health Impact Assessment is a multidisciplinary process, which typically draws from and builds upon the information presented within the planning application.
-It is designed to identify and assess the potential health outcomes (both adverse and beneficial) of a proposed project, plan or programme and to deliver evidence-based recommendations that maximise health gains and reduce or remove potential negative impacts on health and wellbeing. - 1.1.3 In this instance, the purpose of this HIA is to investigate, address and assess potential health risks to the host community directly attributable to what is proposed, but to also test health urban design features intended to support the delivery of a new healthy, vibrant and cohesive community.

-1.2 Health Impact Assessment (HIA)

-- 1.2.1 HIA is a way to identify and improve the health consequences of a project.
+- 1.1.1 This Health Impact Assessment (HIA) has been prepared by Progress Planning on behalf of Westcombe Group, hereafter referred to as 'the Applicant', in support of an planning application to the London Borough of Richmond for façade and elevational improvments, infill extension at ground floor level, and change of use of the building to provide 70 new homes with associated landscaping, access, parking/refuse provision, and external alterations at Kingston Bridge House, Church Grove, Hampton Wick. - 1.1.2 Health Impact Assessment is a multidisciplinary process, which typically draws from and builds upon the information presented within the planning application.
+It is designed to identify and assess the potential health outcomes (both adverse and beneficial) of a proposed project, plan or programme and to deliver evidence-based recommendations that maximise health gains and reduce or remove potential negative impacts on health and wellbeing. - 1.1.3 In this instance, the purpose of this HIA is to investigate, address and assess potential health risks to the host community directly attributable to what is proposed, but to also test health urban design features intended to support the delivery of a new healthy, vibrant and cohesive community. - 1.2 Health Impact Assessment (HIA) - 1.2.1 HIA is a way to identify and improve the health consequences of a project.
 HIA ais to assess all health effects to enhance benefits and minimise health risks.
 It includes consideration of the different impact on varying groups in the population.
 HIA is usually forward looking (prospective), done at a time when it is possible to influence the proposal if necessary. - 1.2.2 A full health impact assessment relies on engagement with the public and is more suited to policy/guidance led initiatives than individual projects where focus needs to be maintained on the project itself.